nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

     - 3a1.
 MedBook shows an error message.
     - 3a2.
 User enters new appointment ID.
     - Steps 3a1-3a2 are repeated until the appointment ID entered is correct.
-    - Use Case resumes from step 4.
+    - Use case resumes from step 4.

 ---